jelitter/jauc/docs/user-stories.md

 - As an admin, I want to run reports so I can have a better understanding on how the business is going

-- As an admin, I want to send messages to customers so I can inform them on any updated on their bookings
+- As an admin, I want to send messages to customers so I can inform them on any updates on their bookings